shakacode/react_on_rails_pro/docs/how-react-server-components-work.md

 CLIENT_BUNDLE_ONLY=true bin/shakapacker
 ```

+> [!NOTE]
-> **Note**: When you run `bin/dev`, the client bundle may not be written to the disk, it's served from the webpack-dev-server.
+> When you run `bin/dev`, the client bundle may not be written to the disk, it's served from the webpack-dev-server.
 That's why you need to run `CLIENT_BUNDLE_ONLY=true bin/shakapacker` to ensure the client bundle is built and written to the disk.

 Then, you can find the `react-client-manifest.json` file in the `public/webpack/development` or `public/webpack/production` directory, depending on the environment you are building for.